Best San Francisco Tours

 Most Popular Tours

-On the San Francisco to Muir Woods tour, you’ll explore the most iconic city sites such as Fisherman’s Wharf, Haight-Ashbury, the Marin Headlands, and of course, the Golden Gate Bridge.
+On the San Francisco to Muir Woods tour, you’ll explore the most iconic city sites such as Fisherman’s Wharf, North Beach, Palace of Fine Arts, and of course, the Golden Gate Bridge.

 You’ll also travel to some of the lesser-known destinations throughout the city.
-From the murals of the Mission District, the bird’s eye view of the city from Twin Peaks, the mansions on Billionaires Row and the charming coastal town of Sausalito.
-Along the way, you’ll be treated to stories about the neighborhoods, diversity, and geography of the bay area.
+From the Presidio, the former military base which is now a gorgeous park and home to Chrissy Field, George Lucas’ Lucasfilm headquarters, and the Walt Disney Museum, the mansions on Billionaires Row and the charming coastal town of Sausalito (available only on the 8:00 AM tour).
+Along the way, you’ll be treated to stories about the neighborhoods, diversity, and geography of the Bay Area.

 This San Francisco tour and visit to Muir Woods is a great way to see all of San Francisco in a day!
 You’ll also be sure to get some amazing recommendations for restaurants and other things to do in San Francisco during your visit to the Bay Area.